 As branch networking becomes more focused on application delivery, IT organizations have multiple options regarding the future of branch routers.
 These include keeping the traditional branch router, phasing out the branch router in favor of SD-WAN technology that includes routing functionality, or migrating to an SD-branch service that consolidates a range of network functionality onto a single platform by using software.
 Regardless of the implementation, all SD-branch technology relies upon:

-- A virtualized IP services platform that provides cloud-like elasticity, service chaining and programmability.
+- A virtualized internet protocol (IP) services platform that provides cloud-like elasticity, service chaining and programmability.

-- A broad set of VNFs to deliver extensive networking and security IP services.
+- A broad set of virtual network functions (VNFs) to deliver extensive networking and security IP services.

 - A centralized management framework that allows integrated control, management, analytics and workflow.

 SD-branch offers advantages in terms of rapid deployment (branch-in-a-box), lower hardware costs and operational expenditure (Opex) benefits.
 Other benefits of SD-branch technology include: